Formatting

 Paragraphs

-Panache supports three modes of text wrapping for paragraphs, which are controlled via the configuration file:
+Panache supports four modes of text wrapping for paragraphs, which are controlled via the configuration file:

 [format]